Conservation Value Program

 How do I apply?

-- With the help of a Tampa Electric representative, you or your energy consultant submit a completed conservation value application for the peak-demand shifting/reduction energy conservation measure or technology.
+- With the help of a Tampa Electric representative, you or your energy consultant are required to submit a Conservation Value rebate application for the peak-demand shifting/reduction energy conservation measure or technology.

 - Tampa Electric may perform an on-site pre-verification analysis.